 Calculate label costs per order, not per dish.
 If someone orders 3 dishes, you only use 1 label for the entire order.

-The formula is simple: you divide the label costs by the average order value excluding VAT.
-This gives you the percentage that these costs eat into your margin.
+The calculation is straightforward: divide label costs by your average order value excluding VAT.
+This percentage shows exactly how much these costs are devouring your margins.

 Formula: